 If you are looking to stock up your garage, you may be thinking to yourself that this is one of those things around the house that is basically self-explanatory.
 After all, I park my car in the garage, and therefore, the stuff that I have in my garage has something to do with my car.
 Fair enough.

-At the very least, you should have some basic car maintenance equipment in your garage like wrenches, extra jack, a vacuum to take care of the interior of your car and possibly some electronic equipment like lighting.
+At the very least, you should have some basic car maintenance equipment in your garage like wrenches, an extra jack, a vacuum to take care of the interior of your car, and possibly some electronic equipment like lighting.

 So, the next set of items that you might want to consider for your garage should be along the lines of the following.

 A workbench is a versatile platform that can be used for a variety of tasks.
 Some people believe that workbenches are limited to specific activities, but that’s not true.
 In fact, a workbench can be used to work on various materials and projects.

 For example, if you are going to be filing a piece of metal and you need a vice or mounting equipment, you can then use your workbench to hold that item firmly in place while you work on that item.
 Pretty straightforward as easy as 1,2,3, no big mystery to it.